-As contract negotiations drag on between the teachers' union and district officials, union members came out in force to protest proposed arts cuts before Monday night's school board meeting.
+As between the teachers' union and district officials, union members came out in force to protest proposed arts cuts before Monday night's school board meeting.

 District 65 Educator's Council (DEC) president Jean Luft said the group had voted earlier this summer to authorize leadership to put in motion the actions needed to strike.
 But that's a situation they're hoping to avoid, she said.